What Can Airport Scanners See In Luggage – You Might Be Surprised

 Let’s say you get past the security scanners; it is important to note when asking, “How to hide things in checked luggage?” that TSA is not the only checkpoint before boarding a plane.
 There are dogs that do random checks to sniff explosives, as well as metal detectors.
 Is it worth the risk?

-Here Are Some Frequently Asked Questions About What Can Airport Scanners See In Luggage
+Here Are Some Frequently Asked Questions About What Airport Scanners See In Luggage

-Let’s look at a few questions you may have about what can airport scanners see in luggage.
+Let’s look at a few questions you may have about the topic:

 Do drugs show up on airport scanners?